-- Level 1 This is the entry level for those new to Amateur Radio or emergency communications.
+- Level 1 This is the primary level for those who choose a non-leadership role as well as those new to Amateur Radio or emergency communications.
 This introductory training is conducted by the local ARES group to meet their needs and those of their served agency or partners.
-This training could be formal or informal, and would introduce the ARES participant to the fundamentals of emergency communications and provide instruction on how participants are to conduct themselves while deployed. - Level 2 To qualify for this level, participants shall have completed the following courses: ARRL's EC-001 Introduction to Amateur Radio Emergency Communications (or current equivalent) and FEMA IS-100, IS-200, IS 700, and IS-800.
+This training could be formal or informal, and would introduce the ARES participant to the fundamentals of emergency communications and provide instruction on how participants are to conduct themselves while serving in the field or otherwise activated.
+Participants may elect to remain at this level, or any level, based upon the extent of their desired ARES involvement. - Level 2 To qualify for this level, participants shall have completed the following courses: ARRL's EC-001 Introduction to Amateur Radio Emergency Communications (a no-cost program) and FEMA IS-100, IS-200, IS 700, and IS-800.
 Participants are also encouraged to take advantage of training opportunities available through partners to enhance their knowledge and skill set. - Level 3 This level of training prepares ARES participants to take on leadership positions such as EC, ADEC, DEC, ASEC, and SEC, and other designated positions in the ARES program.
-Participants are required to complete ARRL's EC-016, Emergency Communications for Management, along with FEMA courses IS-300, and IS-400.
-Participants are strongly encouraged to complete the FEMA Leadership Development series of courses IS-120, IS-230, IS-240, IS-241, IS-242, IS-244, and IS-288.
+Participants are required to complete ARRL's EC-016, Emergency Communications for Management, when available along with FEMA Professional Development Series of courses IS-120, IS-230, IS-240, IS-241, IS-242, IS-244, and IS-288 the Role of voluntary Organizations in Emergency Management.
+Participants also are encouraged to complete the FEMA courses IS-300, and IS-400 should they be available locally.

 Completion of all training programs will be verified by the participant's Emergency Coordinator (EC) before the participant advances to the higher level.
-Those individuals holding leadership positions as the new program is introduced will be allowed one (1) year to complete the necessary training to meet qualifications for Level 3.
+Those individuals holding leadership positions as the new program is introduced will be allowed one (1) year, or such further time period as authorized by the SM, to complete the necessary training to meet qualifications for Level 3.
 Training requirements for ECs, DEC, and their assistants will be verified by their SEC or the SEC's designated individual.
-In the case where the local community may have limited classroom study programs for IS-300 and IS-400, the SM may grant additional completion time to accommodate a community's extended training schedule or authorize the seven FEMA Leadership Developments Courses as an alternate study program.
+All ARES Personnel are strongly encouraged to participate in continuing their education through various local, state, tribal and federal programs such as Auxiliary Communications (Auxcomm).
+As needed, local ARES organizations may choose to add special training courses to fulfill local requirements and obligations.